lfrestrepog/if-docs/docs/users/how-to-export-to-csv.md

 ## CLI command

 Then, you must select the metric you want to export to CSV.
-The name of that metric must be added top the savepath provided to the `--output` command in the CLI, after a hashtag.
+The name of that metric must be added to the savepath provided to the `--output` command in the CLI, after a hashtag.

 For example, to export the `carbon` data from your tree to a CSV file: